 Upscaling a multi-sectoral community nutrition garden approach along with homestead nutrition gardens (Poshan Vatika)

-Strengthening nutrition governance and institutionalization of good practices
+Strengthening nutrition governance and institutionalisation of good practices

-Systematic capacity building support to frontline workers of governmental project partners
+Systematic capacity building support to frontline workers of governmental partners

 Technical Support for Mission Saksham (Capacity)